Fair Algorithms for Learning in Allocation Problems: The Precision Discovery Model

 \subsection{Optimal Allocation}

 We first describe how an optimal allocation (absent fairness constraints) can be computed efficiently when the candidate distributions $\C_i$ are known.
-In \citet{GanchevKNV09}, the authors provide an algorithm for computing an optimal allocation, where the distributions over the number of shares present in each dark pool are known and the trader wishes to maximize the expected number of traded shares.
-We can use the exact same algorithm to compute an optimal allocation in our setting.
-Here we present the high level ideas of their algorithm in the language of our model, and provide full details for completeness in Appendix~\ref{sec:dark-pool}.
+In \citet{GanchevKNV09}, the authors provide an algorithm for computing an optimal allocation when the distributions over the number of shares present in each dark pool are known and the trader wishes to maximize the expected number of traded shares.
+While they assume that the distributions of shares across different dark pools are independent, our formulation does not require this assumption of independence.
+Regardless, we can use the same algorithm as in~\citet{GanchevKNV09} to compute an optimal allocation in our setting; this is because, as stated in Remark~\ref{rmk:correlation}, the utility in both settings can be written solely in terms of the (marginal) candidate distributions even when the candidate distributions are not independent across different groups.
+Here, we present the high level ideas of their algorithm in the language of our model, and provide full details for completeness in Appendix~\ref{sec:dark-pool}.

 Let $\T_i(c) = \Pr_{\ci\sim \C_i}[\ci \geq c]$ denote the probability that there are at least $c$ candidates in group $i$.
 We refer to $\T_i(c)$ as the \textit{tail probability of $\C_i$ at $c$}.
-Recall that the value of the \emph{cumulative distribution function} (CDF) of $\C_i$ at $c$ is defined to be So $\T_i(c)$ can be written in terms of CDF values as $\T_i(c) = 1-\cdf(c-1)$.
+Recall that the value of the \emph{cumulative distribution function} (CDF) of $\C_i$ at $c$ is defined to be So $\T_i(c)$ can be written in terms of CDF values as $\T_i(c) = 1-\cdf_i(c-1)$.

 First, observe that the expected total number of candidates discovered by an allocation in the precision model can be written in terms of the tail probabilities of the candidate distributions i.e.

 Since the objective function is concave (as $\T_i(c)$ is a non-increasing function in $c$ for all $i$), a greedy algorithm which iteratively allocates the next unit of the resource to a group in